 La Habra in Orange County, California — The American West (Pacific Coastal)

 Location.
-33° 55.01′ N, 117° 58.043′ W. Marker is in La Touch for map.
-Marker is located at the entrance of a carwash in a circular planter.
-Marker is at or near this postal address: 1950 West Imperial Highway, La Habra CA 90631, United States of America.
+33° 55.767′ N, 117° 56.778′ W. Marker is in La Habra, California, in Orange County.
+Marker is on South Euclid Street south of East 2nd Avenue, on the right when traveling south.
+Touch for map.
+Marker is at or near this postal address: 301 South Euclid Street, La Habra CA 90631, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 29, 2012, by Michael Kindig of Long Beach, California.
-This page has been viewed 605 times since then and 52 times this year.
-Photos: 1, 2. submitted on August 29, 2012, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.
+This page was last revised on May 15, 2018.
+It was originally submitted on November 29, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 896 times since then and 30 times this year.
+Last updated on May 7, 2018, by Craig Baker of Sylmar, California.
+Photos: 1. submitted on November 29, 2011, by Michael Kindig of Long Beach, California.
+2. submitted on May 5, 2018, by Craig Baker of Sylmar, California.
+3. submitted on December 1, 2011.
+4, 5. submitted on May 5, 2018, by Craig Baker of Sylmar, California.
+6, 7, 8. submitted on May 7, 2018, by Craig Baker of Sylmar, California.
+9. submitted on November 29, 2011, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.